 Each debate catches a nation at a moment of change.
-It’s a chance for people to question their politicians face-to-face, and for their perspectives to be heard around the globe.
+It’s a chance for people to question their politicians, and for their perspectives to be heard around the globe.
 All debates are held in English.

 A common thread running through all the World Questions broadcasts is young people holding their nation’s decision-makers to account.
 Supporting free and frank debate in countries where it isn’t always possible is an important part of the British Council’s mission.

-People have seized the opportunity to quiz their leaders on topics including reconciliation (Colombia and Cyprus), the environment (Lebanon and Nepal), election results (Kenya), threats to civil liberties (Hungary and Poland) and inevitably, Brexit.
+People have seized the opportunity to quiz their leaders on topics including reconciliation (Colombia and Cyprus), the environment (Lebanon and Nepal), election results (Kenya), threats to civil liberties (Hungary and Poland) and the Covid19 pandemic.

 Passions can run high at World Questions: from hope to outrage to humour.
 And the discussion continues online.